 For altitudes between 5,000 and 10,000 feet above sea level, the unit can be converted by adjusting the furnace manifold pressure.
-See Table 5 for the correct manifold pressure settings when using natural gas.
+See Tables 5 or 6 for the correct manifold pressure settings.

 LP/Propane Gas Conversion

 This unit was equipped at the factory for use with natural gas only.
 A special kit, supplied by the manufacturer, is required to convert the unit to operate on LP/propane gas.
 Failure to use the proper conversion kit can cause fire, explosion, property damage, carbon monoxide poisoning, personal injury, or death.